YinLiLin/CMplot/README.md

         signal.pch=c(19,19),file="jpg",file.name="",dpi=300,file.output=TRUE,verbose=TRUE,
         width=14,height=6)

 # Note: if the length of parameter 'chr.den.col' is bigger than 1, SNP density that counts
-# file.name: specify the output file name, the default is corresponding column name when setting ' file.name="" '
+#       the number of SNP within given size('bin.size') will be plotted.
-   the number of SNP within given size('bin.size') will be plotted.
+# file.name: specify the output file name, the default is corresponding column name when setting file.name=""
 ```

 </p>